If you have a craving for an exotic dish, but can’t find this spice, we’ve got you covered. There are plenty of turmeric substitutes you can try out.

 To make turmeric powder, you can dry the root and then grind it.
 Without all the extra moisture, the powder’s flavor becomes much more intense.

-For this reason, it takes about four times the amount of fresh root to give you the same result as the powder.
+For this reason, it takes about four times the amount of raw turmeric to give you the same result as the powder.

 To make your own ground turmeric powder: 1.
 Clean the root 2.
 Slice in thin slices 3.
 Place on the dehydrator trays and set for 140 degrees for 8-10 hours, depending on how thick they are cut.